 Let there be light

 Get as much natural daylight as possible.
-If you can, take a daily walk for at least an hour.
+If you can, take a lunchtime walk.
 During those interminable gray stretches, indulge in light therapy with special bulbs that mimic the sun’s rays (without the UV).
 Light boxes run the gamut in pricing and sophistication.
-You can even try a “dawn simulator” alarm clock to make getting out of bed less of a struggle.
+Sit by it (without looking directly into it) for 10 to 30 minutes as soon as you can after waking up.

 Get your Zzzzs